adrienharnay/ssr-starter-pack/README.md

 As for accessing them, provide ASSETS_URL to the `build` script in [package.json](./package.json), and it will replace `dist` with the proper URL!

-_Tip: you can always use `build:local` to debug your app in a production environment, but accessing your assets from your local storage_
+_Tip: you can always use `build:local` to debug your app in a production environment, while still being able to access your assets from your local storage_

-### Long-term caching of assets, including chunks
+### Long-term caching of assets, including chunks (production only)

-Our project works as intended!
+One step away to production!
 But what about cache?
 What is the point of providing a blazing-fast website when the user has to download every asset every time he visits it?

 If you're not familiar with the notion of long-term caching, I suggest you read the [docs from Webpack](https://webpack.js.org/guides/caching/).
-Basically, it makes so that your assets are cached indefinitely, unless they are changed.
-Note that this only effects production build, as don't want any cache in development.
+Basically, it allows for your assets to be cached indefinitely, unless their content changes.
+Note that this only affects production build, as you don't want any cache in development.

 #### Bundling node modules in a vendors chunk

-Node modules are heavy, and change less often than product code.
-Wouldn't it be a shame if the client should download node modules all over again each time a new feature is deployed? _It would_.
-But it's not, because we will bundle our node modules code in a separate chunk, which will only be invalidated when you update your dependencies.
+Node modules are heavy, and change less often than your code.
+It would be a shame if the client should download node modules all over again each time a new feature is deployed!
+It _would_, but won't, because we will bundle our node modules code in a separate chunk, which will only be invalidated when dependencies get updated.

-Also, code which is common to multiple chunks could be exported to a separate chunk to it only gets downloaded once.
+Also, code which is common to multiple chunks could be exported to a separate chunk so it only gets downloaded once (and when it changes, of course).

 [webpack.config.client.js](./webpack.config.client.js)
 ```js